vanGoghhh/tp/docs/team/breadpeanutbutter.md

        implement this field as I had to consider how to make it truly optional while adhering to good coding practices.
 I wanted to avoid using null values for this as they can be prone to errors.
 Hence, I decided to utlise Java's Optional class to contain UrlLink in an Optional object.
      * Hightlight: It was also a challenge to validate the format of URL links as there are numerous possibilities.
-I decided to use a third party library, Apache Commons Validator, to validate the format instead of implementing my own validator.
+I decided to use a third party library, Apache Commons Validator, to validate the format for this.
    * **Salary information field**
      * What it is for: A field used to represent the expected salary of a candidate.
 It is an optional input field for candidates.
        Internally, it is represented as a Salary object.